 Why would we deny ourselves this indulgence of capturing them?
 Because it is detrimental to wildlife.
 Our actions should rather be to respect the freedom of movement of the animal and reduce the stress that we would cause when restraining its movement and freedom, and eliminate the possibility to spread harmful pathogens on to the delicate skin of both amphibians and reptiles.

 Of the 6,260 amphibian species assessed by the international IUCN organization, nearly one-third of species (32.4 %) are globally threatened or extinct, representing some 2,030 species.
 More recent estimates put this number at 40%, and their disappearance is accelerating.
 Some frog and salamander species are at risk of extinction due to pathogenic fungi.
-And it is even suspected that the amphibian chytrid fungus was passed unintentionally by researchers (which led to new protocols to help reduce the possibility of diseases transmission by field researchers [VIN]).
+And it is even suspected that the amphibian chytrid fungus was passed unintentionally by researchers (which led to new protocols to help reduce the possibility of disease transmission by field researchers [VIN]).
 The least we can do is to marvel at them protectively from a distance.

 ▸ Amphibian egg masses are often found at the water surface or attached to vegetation or fallen logs below the surface.
 You can use a hand-lens to have a better view of the egg masses, but do not remove the egg masses from their attachment sites!